 - Remove from heat.

-- Garnish with green onions and parsley.
+- Garnish with green onions and parsley, and serve.